 This course is designed for you to see New Orleans through various disciplinary lenses to discover the underlying dynamics of this amazing urban area.
 In the three week course, students will spend one week in New Orleans with one week at Bucknell's campus both before and after.
 The first week will frame New Orleans in the contexts of its natural setting, cultural heritage, longstanding jazz tradition, socioeconomic systems, and built environment.
 The second week will be spent touring important sites and sounds throughout the greater NOLA area and experiencing the city through different disciplinary perspectives, facilitated by the diverse backgrounds of the instructors.
 Students will journal their experiences in writing, will listen to live and recorded music across different time periods, and will also learn to use technical software applications to create a geospatial project analyzing selected aspects of the city over time and/or space.
 We will also participate in service-learning activities while there.
 Upon return to Bucknell, students will spend the final week integrating their journal writings with their mapping project and drawing summative reflections on their experiences in the course.

 The course is intentionally designed to lead students to view the natural environment, built infrastructure, and human experience in an integrated way.
-To achieve this, the course brings together Professors Barry Long (Music), Kevin Gilmore (Civil & Environmental Engineering), and Brian Gockley (Teaching and Learning Center).
+To achieve this, the course brings together Professor Kevin Gilmore (Department of Civil & Environmental Engineering) and Brian Gockley (Teaching and Learning Center).
 By integrating our own varied perspectives on this great city, we hope to model the same process among students of diverse educational backgrounds as well.

 The Office of Financial Aid has some need-based institutional financial aid available for summer study abroad programs for select students.

 *The total program fee includes Bucknell University tuition for a summer course, accommodations and local transportation, round trip airfare, food, and living expenses.